jackstapleton/rdb-autoscaling/whitepaper.md

 |---|
 | Figure 1.2: Potential Cost Savings of a Scalable RDB |

-It is worth noting that the amount of servers you provision will have no real bearing on the overall cost.
+It is worth noting that the number of servers you provision will have no real bearing on the overall cost.
 You will pay the same for running one server with 16GBs of RAM as you would for running four servers with 4GBs.

 Below is an example of Amazon Web Service's pricing for the varying sizes of its t3a instances.